WasuMrTomass0/WasuMrTomass0/README.md

 ## About me:
  - 🎓 Bachelor of Engineering **Automatics and Robotics** AGH University of Science and Technology, Cracow, Poland, 2021
- - 📝 My BEng thesis:
+ - 📝 My BE thesis:
  ***Object identification based on the fusion of data from the video stream in the visible light and infrared range using artificial intelligence***
  - 💚🖤❤️ Currently studying: ***Intelligent Control Systems***, *AGH Master's degree*, 2021 - 2022
  <p align="center">